MicrosoftDocs/dynamics-365-fraud-protection/content/extensibility-with-power-bi.md

 We recommend:

-- Common Data Service (CDS) for use with other Power Platform products such as Logic Apps, Power Automate, and Power Apps.
+- CDS for use with other Power Platform products such as Logic Apps, Power Automate, and Power Apps.
 - Azure Stream Analytics for sending Event Hubs data to only Power BI or Azure-hosted analytics and storage solutions.

 For information about how to set up CDS, see [Storing event data in the Common Data Service database (optional)](extensibility-with-power-automate.md#storing-event-data-in-the-common-data-service-database-optional).